zxarda01/RIPPER-Implementation/README.md

 ## RIPPER-Implementation
 Thsi is my  implementation for RIPPER implementation by using package wittgenstein and python-weka-wrapper3.
-The main purpose is to try out the packages and make a prototype to run a sampel dataset.
+The main purpose is to try out the packages and make a prototype to understand the usage and limitation for the packages.

 ## Data
 https://github.com/stedy/Machine-Learning-with-R-datasets